Koredotcom/web-kore-sdk/docs/configurations/jwtgenerationandusage/README.md

 2. Go to the users.js file

    ![image](https://github.com/user-attachments/assets/9347aaa0-247e-471e-abfb-63e535e22c2a)
-3. Configure the Client ID and Client Secret.
-You can hard code or fetch the details from database.
-Client ID and Client Secret can be copied from the Web/mobile channel available in the Platform.
+3. Configure the Client ID and Client Secret __users.js__ under __routes__ folder.
+You can use env variables or hard code or fetch the details from database.
+Client Id and Client Secret can be copied from the **Web/Mobile Client** page on the **Flows & Channels** -> **Digital** available in the Platform.

    ![image](https://github.com/user-attachments/assets/54853771-fb45-4aa5-a645-d71d6ef9e436)

    ![image](https://github.com/user-attachments/assets/09f0e33f-07fd-4b1c-99ba-ac18e07b7a32)
-4. Start the server.
+4. Start the server using using the cmd node startServer

 ## Usage in the Kore Web SDK
 We need to configure the chatConfig to pass jwt returned by the above API servcie